FREE TO ATTEND

 Key themes

--AI use cases across the energy value chain: Asset monitoring, grid optimization, emissions tracking, energy trading, and exploration
+-Legal and regulatory implications of AI deployment across the energy value chain: Asset monitoring, grid optimization, emissions tracking, energy trading, and exploration considerations for lawyers

--Liability and risk Allocation: Who is responsible when an AI system fails or produces a harmful outcome?
-Structuring vendor agreements, indemnities, and insurance coverage for AI-driven operations
+-Allocating legal risk in AI-enabled energy operations: Who is responsible when an AI system fails or produces a harmful outcome?
+How legal departments should structure vendor agreements, indemnities, and insurance coverage for AI-driven operations

-– AI in the legal department: Leveraging AI for contract review, due diligence, regulatory monitoring, and litigation support; best practices and ethical guardrails for lawyers using AI tools
+– Ethical and professional responsibility considerations when using AI in legal practice: Leveraging AI for contract review, due diligence, regulatory monitoring, and litigation support; best practices and ethical guardrails for lawyers using AI tools